 It’s a big decision; not one to be taken lightly.
 Start scouring the internet and talking to those who have made the transition; read, plan and think.
 Give your family a solar-farm for Christmas.
 I promise, you will not be sorry.
 Before embarking on this perhaps a few thoughts on what is a professional might be pertinent.
 Could you do it yourself?

 The Cyan Zone philosophy is all about taking good care of the family and our possessions; saving for a solar farm was one of the best decisions we ever made.
-We have a lot less stress.
+We have little stress now.

-Saving for a solar farm by foregoing Christmas presents this year is worth a thought; twelve months of disappointments followed by a lot less stress and huge savings thereafter.
+Saving for a solar farm by foregoing Christmas presents this year is worth a thought; twelve months of hardship followed by a lot less irritation and huge savings thereafter.

 Here are the back issues.